 Visit San Gennaro Church.

 While waiting for more people in our group, we decided to stop in at the terrace bar of Hotel Margherita.
 Stop there for an aperitivo with an exceptional view and service to match.

 We chose Kasai for dinner.
 The place was packed and we did not make a reservation, but they kindly gave us a complimentary glass of prosecco while we waited.
 Don’t mind if I do!
 Their unique menu specials were a welcomed treat to the usual pizzeria fare I’m used to in Naples.
-While rustic and relaxed in ambiance, the service and good quality was first class.
-We shared a few starters with artichokes and burratta, and it did not disappoint.
+While rustic and relaxed in ambiance, the service and quality was first class.
+We shared a few starters with artichokes and burrata, and it did not disappoint.
 Neither did the shrimp risotto.